anthon-sd/playable-data/playable-data-blog/NETLIFY-DEPLOY.md

 Netlify's version manager (mise) expects Python versions in a specific format.
 Using just the version number without prefixes works best.

+### NPM Warnings Breaking Builds

+If you see errors related to npm warnings like "npm warn deprecated [package]" causing your build to fail, this is because Netlify's build environment is treating warnings as errors.

+#### Steps to Fix:

+We've addressed this by:
+1. Setting `CI = "false"` in the netlify.toml environment variables
+2. Adding `--no-warnings` flag to npm commands in the build process
+3. Setting `npm_config_loglevel = "error"` to only show errors, not warnings
+4. Modifying the bootstrap script to use these same flags for all npm operations

+These changes ensure that npm warnings (like deprecated package notices) don't cause the build to fail.

+If you're getting a specific package deprecation warning, you may want to update the dependency tree, but this approach allows the build to complete in the meantime.

 ## How Our Setup Works

 Our solution works by: